-Impress Books is delighted to announce the 2018 Impress Prize for New Writers shortlist:
+Impress Books is delighted to announce the 2018 Impress Prize for New Writers shortlist.
+The prize panel will meet on November 23rd to choose the winner.

 1. Full of Donkey: Travels in Armenia by Ashley Kalagian Blunt